michaeldavidvinc1/customer-sample/README.md

 `src/main/java` - Contains the Java source code.
 `src/main/resources/templates` - Thymeleaf templates for the UI.
 `src/main/resources/application.yml` - Configuration file for the application.
+`Dockerfile` - Docker configuration for building the application image.
-`docker-compose.yaml` - Docker Compose configuration for MySQL.
+`docker-compose.yml` - Docker Compose configuration for running the application with volume mounts.

 ### Screenshots